-There are over 26 species of Cosmos.
+There are over 26 species of cosmos.
 These Mexican natives produce cheery daisy-like blooms in an array of colors.
-Cosmos Cosmos are hardy plants that prefer poor soil and their easy-care nature makes them perfect plants for a sunny location in almost any garden.
+Cosmos are hardy plants that prefer poor soil, and their easy-care nature makes them perfect plants for a sunny location in almost any garden.
 Cosmos plant pests are rare and generally don’t cause significant damage to the health of the plant.
 What pests do cosmos get?
 Learn about treating pests on cosmos plants to keep your flowers looking beautiful.

 What Pests Do Cosmos Get?

 - Lygus plant bugs – Also called true bugs, they have folded “x-shaped” wings on top of their backs.
 These are also sucking insects and are larger than thrips but still small.
 Their feeding behavior causes spots or stippling on foliage.
-Oils and soaps can be used against these insects but their feeding behavior doesn’t cause any true damage to plants so an insecticide is not usually necessary.
+Oils and soaps can be used against lygus plant bugs, but their feeding behavior doesn’t cause any true damage to plants, so an insecticide is not usually necessary.

 How to Combat Insects on Cosmos

 Many of the larger insects can be hand removed, but the tiny thrips and aphids pose a different problem.
 There are many insecticides you can try, but these add toxicity to the landscape and are, therefore, undesirable.
 Soaps and oils formulated for insect control are very useful but need to be consistently utilized.
 Rinsing plants works for a few hours but the bugs will still return.
 Consider planting species with cosmos that are not as susceptible to these bugs.
 Chrysanthemums and marigolds are two examples of plants that are unbothered by these pests and seem to have a natural ability to repel them.
 Utilize neem oil as a deterrent in the form of a foliar spray.
 This oil is naturally derived from a tree and repels or kills numerous insects in a safe manner.

 Gardening tips, videos, info and more delivered right to your inbox!